bruk19/bruk19/README.md

 - NBA fan
 - 🦾 Available to hire
 - Microverse Student
-- Experienced on Digital Marketing
+- Experienced on Digital Marketing and Google Analytic

 <hr>